calee14/quake-watch/README.md

 method where the programmer creates a lookback function.
 I realized this was how the model could predict things in the future.
-I could’ve done the same but my data could possibly have two earthquakes in the same day and time which would be extremely difficult for the model and me to figure out how to deal with it.
+I could’ve done the same but my data could possibly have two earthquakes in the same day and time which would be extremely difficult for the model and me to figure out how to process and handle.
 - &nbsp;&nbsp;&nbsp;&nbsp; From this learning experience I learned much about machine learning and what to do, but mainly what not to do.
 I figured out the importance of finding or making a dataset with the correct features and how to preprocess them correctly.
 Learning about and experiencing overfitting is